Rheaazarraga/100-Days-of-Python/README.md

 Data types, Numbers, Operations, Type Conversion, f-Strings.
 The lessons went over PEMDAS for proper calculations and introduced the round() function, and the format() function.
 The project for the day was to create a tip calculator which would determine each person's bill total, including the tip.

 ### ⭐️ Day 3 :
 Conditional Statements, Logical Operators, Code Blocks and Scope.
-The project for the day was to build a 'Choose Your Own Adventure Game' with a goal to find the treasure.
+This day had a total of 5 interactive challenges involving implementation of logical operators, and nested conditionals.
+The project was to create a 'Choose Your Own Adventure Game', using conditionals, learned from day's lessons,  with a goal to find the treasure.